marcoschwartz/aREST/README.md

   - For Linux, you need to install [Avahi](http://avahi.org/).
   - For Windows, you need to install [Bonjour](http://www.apple.com/support/bonjour/).

+## Setup

+To install the library, simply clone this repository in the /libraries folder of your Arduino folder.

 ## Quick test (HTTP)

 1. Connect a LED & resistor to pin number 8 of your Arduino board